-SOCS anticipates enrolling students with IEPs or enrolling students who may require testing for appropriate placement and possible services.
-SOCS will work proactively and cooperatively with families, the teaching staff, and the District to adhere to state and federal mandates in servicing Special Education students including, but not limited to: testing; creating and updating IEPs; special services as provided by outside providers or by the District, etc. We will also ensure that:
+SOCS-K anticipates enrolling students with IEPs or enrolling students who may require testing for appropriate placement and possible services.
+SOCS-K will work proactively and cooperatively with families, the teaching staff, and the District to adhere to state and federal mandates in servicing Special Education students including, but not limited to: testing; creating and updating IEPs; special services as provided by SOCS-K staff, outside providers or by the District, etc. We will also ensure that:

-- We employ admissions and enrollment practices that are non-discriminatory toward students with IEPs. - Special needs students are under the guidance of and receive support from the Charter School's Special Education Case Managers. - Special Education Case Managers ensure that the staff working with students with IEPs are trained in how to fulfill the requirements of the IEPs and in how to best academically support Special Education students in their classes. - In working with Special Education students, our Charter School is the least restrictive environment (LRE) and most appropriate placement for the student as dictated by law. - SOCS requests and obtains student's cumulative files and other documents in a timely fashion. - SOCS reviews student assessment data, including but not limited to state-mandated testing, to identify students who may be falling behind expectations in their academic progress and in need of additional support or services.
+- We employ admissions and enrollment practices that are non-discriminatory toward students with IEPs. - Students with special education services are under the guidance of and receive support from the Charter School's Special Education Case Managers. - Special Education Case Managers ensure that the staff working with students with IEPs are trained in how to fulfill the requirements of the IEPs and in how to appropriately support students with special education services. - In working with students with special education services, our Charter School is the least restrictive environment (LRE) and an appropriate placement for the student as dictated by law. - SOCS-K requests and obtains student's cumulative files and other documents in a timely fashion. - SOCS-K reviews student assessment data, including but not limited to state-mandated testing, to identify students who may be falling behind expectations in their academic progress and in need of additional support or services.